HOME MEDICINE CABINET FOR CAREGIVERS

 Keep documents close to the list

-In senior care, names alone are not enough.
-Sometimes you need documentation quickly. mojApteczka includes offline SPC documentation for 8,000+ medicines, organised into 9 sections and available even in airplane mode.
-That does not mean the caregiver should interpret everything alone.
-It means the source is available when you need to check the basics before an appointment or while travelling.
+In care for an older adult, a list of names is not always enough.
+Sometimes you need to check product documentation quickly. mojApteczka includes offline summary of product characteristics (SmPC) documentation for 8,000+ medicines, organised into 9 sections and available even in flight mode.
+That does not mean the caregiver should interpret everything like a specialist.
+It means the source is close to hand when something needs to be checked calmly before an appointment or while travelling.

-There is also a global NFZ medicine search covering 70,000+ products, which helps when the family is trying to sort out product names and variants without bouncing between random websites.
+There is also a global NFZ medicine search for 70,000+ products.
+It helps when the family is trying to organise names and variants without jumping between random websites.

 What Should Be Visible at a Glance